Crisis and Emergency Preparedness

 Evacuation of Schools

 • To further ensure the safety of our students and staff, please do not rush to school to pick up your child.
 This will only create additional traffic that may impede needed emergency vehicles and your presence at the site could delay the evacuation process.
-Children and parents/guardians will be reunited in a safe, orderly, and timely manner.
+Children and parents/guardians will be reunited safely, orderly, and timely.

 • School will not automatically be canceled in a crisis/emergency.
 School may be the safest place for students and staff.
-The school division will ensure that students are safe inside their schools until such time that the threat has been reduced or eliminated.
+The school division will ensure that students are safe inside their schools until the threat has been reduced or eliminated.

 • The school division’s website (www.pwcs.edu) is regularly updated and is always a good place to go for the most accurate and up-to-date information.

-• Should public safety officials call for the evacuation of a school, students, and staff members may be safely transported by bus to a designated parent/guardian-student alternate shelter location.
+• Should public safety officials call for a school evacuation, students and staff members may be safely transported by bus to a designated parent/guardian-student alternate shelter location.
 Students may be held at this alternate shelter site for several reasons until release is approved by public safety or health officials, depending on the circumstances of the event.

 Release of Students to Parents/Guardians

-• Parents/guardians will be required to present proper identification for students to be released from an alternate shelter location.
+• Parents/guardians must present proper identification for students to be released from an alternate shelter location.

 Coping in a Crisis Checklist